Curriculum statement for the teaching and learning of Geography

 SMSC

-Our geography curriculum develops the pupil’s knowledge of the local community and the wider world.
-We provide an opportunity for learners to
+Our Geography curriculum develops pupils’ knowledge of the local community and the wider world.
+We aim to provide opportunities for pupils to

-establish their place within the world whilst developing an understanding of other cultures and a tolerance for those that are different to ours.
-Pupils
+understand and appreciate their place within the world whilst developing an understanding of other cultures and a tolerance for cultures that are different to ours.
+We aim to ensure pupils enjoy and appreciate learning about themselves, others and the world around them and that they can reflect thoughtfully on their learning.

 Local Context

 Our curriculum weaves local geography through all year groups.
-Reception locate local landmarks and carry out geography work on our field.
-Year 1 and 2 look at Our Town and find about about features of the locality, including the canal, Hoad Hill and Sir John Barrow monument.
-Year 3 & 4 learn about Walney, Coniston and River Ure (The Gill).
-Year 5 study coasts to understand links between physical and human geography.
-Pupils can develop their learning from previous year groups.
+Reception locate local landmarks and carry out Geography work on our field.
+Year 1 and 2 look at Our Town and find about features of the locality, including the Canal, Hoad Hill and Sir John Barrow monument.
+Year 3 & 4 learn about Coniston and the River Ure (The Gill).
+Year 5 and 6 study coasts to understand links between physical and human geography.
+They carry out fieldwork around Ulverston Canal and the coast of Morecambe Bay.
 Year 1 and 2 pupils can compare areas in Kenya to Ulverston.
-Year 3 and 4 visit Walney island and Coniston Coppermines.
-Year 6 pupils are able to compare and contrast the geography of Liverpool to our local area, in their residential trip and compare areas in Eastern Europe and USA.
+Year 3 and 4 visit Coniston Coppermines.
+Year 5 and 6 pupils are able to compare and contrast the geography of Liverpool to our local area during their residential trip and they compare areas in Eastern Europe and USA.

-Residential opportunities, where students are immersed in new environments are offered in Y4,5 and Y6.
-Opportunities will be provided where students will navigate new surroundings and will learn to apply map reading skills.
+Residential opportunities, in which students are immersed in new environments are offered in Y3,4,5 and Y6.
+Opportunities will be provided in which students will navigate new surroundings and apply map reading skills.

 Resources